 \subsection{Posterior consistency theorems}

-We now adapt techniques from Bayesian non-linear inverse problems \cite{monard_consistent_2021, nickl_bayesian_2023, nickl_consistent_2023} to the present situation to derive some posterior consistency results.

-While the probabilistic structure of the prior for $D$ is well understood via Gaussian process theory, the prior for the intensity measures $\Lambda_D$ is more complex as it involves the non-linear PDE solution map $D \mapsto u_{D,q}$.
-To verify the hypotheses of Theorem \ref{contract} we will require the following lemma.
+We now adapt techniques from Bayesian nonlinear inverse problems \cite{monard_consistent_2021,nickl_bayesian_2023,nickl_consistent_2023} to the present situation to derive some posterior consistency results.
+While the probabilistic structure of the prior for $D$ is well understood via Gaussian process theory, the prior for the intensity measures $\Lambda _{D}$ is more complex as it involves the nonlinear PDE solution map $D \mapsto u_{D,q}$.
+To verify the hypotheses of Theorem~\ref{contract}, we will require the following lemmas.

-\begin{lemma} Suppose $D, q, \phi$ satisfy Conditions \ref{qcond} and \ref{Dphicond}.
-Let the intensity measure $\Lambda_D$ be given as in (\ref{lD}) with Lebesgue density $\lambda_D$.
+\begin{lemma} Suppose $D$, $q$, $\phi $ satisfy Conditions \ref{qcond} and \ref{Dphicond}.
+Let the intensity measure $\Lambda _{D}$ be given as in (\ref{lD}) with Lebesgue density $\lambda _{D}$.
 Then we have